Taz497/To-do-list/README.md

-# Task-In is a To Do List app made with HTML,CSS and TypeScript
+# Task-In is a To Do List app made with HTML,CSS and JavaScript

 ## Visit Page : https://taz497.github.io/To-do-list/